Jonathan3584/WeatherAPI/FairWeatherFinder/README.md

 -Reverse search that allows you to find locations by climate -Storage of multiple weather preference profiles
--Find the intersection of two preference sets --ideal locations for a couple -Climate snapshot that sets preferecne profile to weather data of current location and time -Weighted preferences (avoiding precipitation is twice as important as high temps to user 1, but less important than low temps to user 2)
+-Find the intersection of two preference sets --ideal locations for a couple -Climate snapshot that sets preference profile to weather data of current location and time -Weighted preferences (avoiding precipitation is twice as important as high temps to user 1, but less important than low temps to user 2)
 -Ranged preferences -- (user 1 has a very specific temperature range before she gets too hot or too cold, but user 2 is okay with any temp over 65)